 During the first quarter of 2021, we modified the useful lives of certain of our Pipelines and related facilities and Storage, terminal and rail facilities to useful lives of 10 to 50 years from useful lives of 10 to 70 years to reflect current expectations given our future operating and commercial outlook.
 These depreciable life adjustments will prospectively increase depreciation expense.
-For the three and six months ended June 30, 2021, these reductions in useful lives increased depreciation expense by approximately \$18 million and \$36 million, respectively, which resulted in a decrease to both basic and diluted net income per common unit of approximately \$0.02 for the three months ended June 30, 2021 and approximately \$0.05 for the six months ended June 30, 2021 from what these amounts would have been absent the change in useful lives.
+For the three and six months ended June 30, 2021, these reductions in useful lives increased depreciation expense by approximately \$18 million and \$36 million, respectively, which resulted in a decrease in net income attributable to PAGP of \$4 million and \$7 million, respectively, from what these amounts would have been absent the change in useful lives.
+The impact to both basic and diluted net income per Class A share was approximately \$0.01 for the three months ended June 30, 2021 and approximately \$0.04 for the six months ended June 30, 2021.